-OFFICE OF THE GOVERNOR — News Release — Governor making modifications to budget, coronavirus relief bill with line-item vetoesPosted on Jul 30, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor making modifications to budget, coronavirus relief bill with line-item vetoesPosted on Jul 30, 2020 in COVID-19 County Orders and Rules, COVID-19 News Releases, Latest News, Press Releases

 July 30, 2020

 HONOLULU – Gov. David Ige today notified the House and Senate that he will be making some modifications to SB126 with eight line-item vetoes.